 Vehicle Network Toolbox

-CAN channel functions in MATLAB and CAN configuration blocks in Simulink enable you to define a connection to Vector CAN interface hardware that establishes a physical connection with a CAN bus.
-The toolbox provides CAN channel functions to query and configure CAN interface hardware settings, such as bus speed and transceiver settings.
+CAN channel functions in MATLAB and CAN configuration blocks in Simulink enable you to define a connection to Vector CAN interface hardware that establishes a physical connection with a CAN bus using either the CAN or CAN FD standard.
+Vehicle Network Toolbox provides CAN channel functions to query and configure CAN interface hardware settings, such as bus speed and transceiver settings.
 You can also verify other CAN channel properties, such as the number of messages available and the number of messages received or transmitted on the channel.
 By attaching Vector CAN database files to CAN channels, incoming messages are automatically presented using information stored in the database.
 After defining a CAN channel, you can send and receive CAN messages on the channel.

 Vehicle Network Toolbox provides functions and blocks for encoding and decoding CAN messages.
 CAN message data may contain data representing multiple signals.
-Unpack functions and blocks let the user specify start bit, signal length, data type, and byte ordering.
-Pack functions and blocks provide the same options for building up data for CAN message transmission.
+Unpack functions and blocks let you specify start bit, signal length, data type, and byte ordering.
+Pack functions and blocks provide the same options for assembling data for CAN message transmission.

 Using the CAN Log block in the toolbox, you can save CAN messages received by your model to a MAT-file.
 You can then use the CAN Replay block to replay the messages in another Simulink model.
 The CAN Replay block preserves the time stamps of the logged data so the replayed data will have the same timing characteristics as the recorded data.

-The toolbox provides a Vehicle Network CAN Bus Monitor app for visualizing active traffic on a particular CAN channel.
-You can use the app while performing other tasks in MATLAB or Simulink.
-For CAN database files associated with your CAN channel, the app decodes the messages and displays them in their correct engineering units.
+The toolbox includes CAN Explorer and CAN FD Explorer apps for visualizing active traffic on a particular CAN channel.
+You can use the apps while performing other tasks in MATLAB or Simulink.
+For CAN database files associated with your CAN channel, the apps decode the messages and display them in their correct engineering units.

 When traffic on the network contains more information than needed for your application, you can limit the number of CAN messages received by a CAN channel to a defined range of CAN message identifiers.
 Using filter functions and mask settings in the toolbox, you receive only the messages needed for your application.

 Vehicle Network Toolbox lets you associate a Vector CAN database file with a CAN channel or message from MATLAB or Simulink, enabling you to encode and decode CAN messages using application-specific message and signal names such as EngineMsg and EngineRPM, as well as scaled engineering units.
 The ability to work with industry-standard database files simplifies the interaction with the CAN bus because the database not only specifies the message list and component signals, but also provides the bit packing and unpacking rules for the associated signals.
-Because signal data type, start bit, length, and byte order are all predefined for the messages in the database, you can focus on analyzing your signals rather than on defining them.
+Signal data type, start bit, length, and byte order are all predefined for the messages in the database, simplifying signal analysis.